 - Northern states were industrialized while southern states where primarily agricultural.

-- Industrialized northern states preferred paid laborers while agricultural southern states which had large plantations were dependent on slave labor.
+- Industrialized northern states preferred paid labourers while agricultural southern states which had large plantations were dependent on slave labour.

 - Slavery was abolished in northern states in 1804 and they became ‘free states’.